Montpelier, Bristol

 'The Arches' railway bridge is a local landmark on the borders of Montpelier, St Andrews and Cotham.

 Montpelier is an inner suburban neighbourhood and conservation area in Bristol, England.
 It is located 1 mile north of The Centre in the Ashley electoral ward and Bristol Central parliamentary constituency.
 The area is served by Montpelier railway station on the Severn Beach Line railway.

 Montpelier occupies a hillside which rises from south to north, overlooking the city centre, with narrow streets that follow the contours.
 It is densely built with primarily Georgian and Victorian terraced housing, with some modern infill apartment buildings and larger villas.

 Montpelier has a reputation as a diverse and bohemian neighbourhood.
 Lower Montpelier scores comparatively high on indicators of deprivation, in the 2nd decile of English areas, while Upper Montpelier is in the 4th decile.
 Its main commercial area, Picton Street, is known for organic and vegetarian cuisine.

 Location and boundaries

 Montpelier is an informally defined neighbourhood, and modern usage can overlap with the neighbouring areas of St Paul's to the south, St Werburgh's to the east, St Andrew's to the north, and Cotham to the west.
 Historically, Montpelier was defined by the parish of St Andrew, created in 1845.
 For planning purposes, Bristol City Council define a Montpelier Conservation Area, which is roughly bounded by Ashley Road in the south, Ashley Hill in the east, the Severn Beach Line railway in the north, and Cheltenham Road to the west, corresponding loosely to the southern part of the old St Andrew's parish.
+While it is on the east side of Ashley Hill, Ivy Pentecostal Church is considered a part of the neighbourhood by its residents and is also included in the appraisal area.
 For statistical purposes, the council uses slightly different boundaries, defining two Office for National Statistics output areas as Lower Montpelier (to the southeast) and Upper Montpelier (to the northeast).